AvneeshSarwate/browser_drawn_projections/src/sketches/sonar_sketch/notes.md

 # notes

+## randomness + analysis ideas
+- use a seedable random number generator, have diff instances per voice, and cache the seed/state at the start of each function call
+- if all random calls are made with rng, then you can run the function twice, once sync w/o playback to analyze, and once to actually play, with same results
+- this gives you the primitives for adding "lookahead time sync" interactions between voices

 ## design assumptions to remember
 - first line of DSL is the clip line
 - transforming text never changes its line structure